boozallen/sdp-docs/pages/deployment-guides/openshift/2_2_Pipeline_Config.rst

 Next Steps
 ==========

-You should be able to move onto the next section, which covers creating a Helm chart repository.
+You should be ready to move onto the next section, which covers creating a Helm chart repository.
 For more on the information covered in this section:

 * |More_on_writing_pipeline_templates|